 Veg that are more fragile in the early growing stages do better in pots in a warm place, away from wind or frost.
 Once the plants become established, they can then be transferred into your plot.
 To support your plants in their early growing stages, consider using Envii Foundation, a product that helps build resilience and protect plants against disease.

 Lettuce is one of the easiest veggies to grow.
-Harvest the outer leaves as and when you need them, leaving the plant itself in tact.
+Harvest the outer leaves as and when you need them, leaving the plant itself intact.

 Chard is easy to grow, and if you can get your hands on the rainbow variety, it looks great too.
-When the leaves are a size that you believe you could cook, cut the chard a few centimeters up from the base.
+When the leaves are a size that you believe you could cook, cut the chard a few centimetres up from the base.
 The small leaves left will become the next harvest.

-Tomatoes are a popular fruit to grow and are to an extent easy, however they do need a lot of attention.
+Tomatoes are a popular fruit to grow and are to an extent easy, however, they do need a lot of attention.
 The outcome, of course, is rewarding but ensure you can set aside enough time to tend to them.